 The invoices shall be issued for the amount due set forth in Article 41

 The Allocation Platform shall send the invoice only by e‐mail to the Registered Participant at the e‐ mail address of the financial contact person submitted in accordance with Article 8(h) or it should make it available to the Registered Participant via the Auction Tool.
-The date of issuance of the invoice shall be the date on which the email is sent or the date when the invoice is made available via the Auction Tool if this is done during Working Hours or the next day if sent after Working Hours.
+The date of issuance of the invoice shall be the date on which the email is sent or the date when the invoice is made available via the Auction Tool if this is done during Working Hours or the next Working Day if sent after Working Hours.

 In the cases of curtailment of Transmission Rights, the invoices shall take into account any payments to be credited to the Registered Participant.
 The payments to be credited to the Registered Participants shall: